ExpressScripts/sample-gateway-mock-apis/README.md

 ## Configuration

-Refer [CONFIGURATION](CONFIGURATION.md) document for configuring Gateway Mock APIs.
+Refer to [CONFIGURATION](CONFIGURATION.md) document for configuring Gateway Mock APIs.

 ## Usage

-Refer [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway) for proxying or gateway configuration.
+Refer to [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway) for proxying or gateway configuration.
 Use Gateway Mock APIs service to call any configured mock endpoint.
-Refer [CONFIGURATION](CONFIGURATION.md) on how to configure mock APIs.
+Refer to [CONFIGURATION](CONFIGURATION.md) on how to configure mock APIs.

 _Note_: This sample is focused only on mocking APIs.
 Please consider request sanitization, error handling, etc. before using within your architecture.